10 Best Inclusive Playgrounds in Cincinnati

 Washington Park

-The half-acre, 18,000-square-foot, fenced-in children’s playground has features based on historic Cincinnati structures, created to symbolize the rich heritage of the Queen City.
+The half-acre, 18,000-square-foot, fenced-in children’s playground has features based on historic Cincinnati structures.
 Features include a play castle, climbing wall, sandbox, dual slides, a canal boat in a stream and musical instruments – all creatively integrated into a safe and imaginative play environment for children of all ages.
+1230 Elm Street, Cincinnati, OH 45202

 West Fork Park

 This inclusive playground is worth the hype, as it’s truly for everyone — and visually stunning, to boot!
 There is a section dedicated to toddlers and even babies, but other areas are great for them, too.
 Big kids will love the large play structure and zip line.
-The colorful maze is entertaining for everyone, but easy to see inside — and the entire park is covered in squishy and fall-safe playground turf.
-Featured photo credit: D-Witt
+The maze is entertaining, but easy to see inside — and the entire park is covered in turf.
+4764 West Fork Road, Cincinnati, OH 45247

 For more great picks, be sure to check out our Ultimate Guide to Cincinnati Playgrounds!